zuwiki/dove_py/CONTROLFLOW.md

 The server is divided into four sections:

   - The transport talks to the outside world (Does this really need to be separate from the handler?
 Obviously we want thread-safety, but is this division necessary even for that?)
+    - Transport separation is a key requirement, methinks.
+It's a little extra code for pluggability.
+With a separate transport, we can build an HTTP transport in the future with no work to anything outside of the transport code.
+Also it would be easier to build the two separately.
   - The handler sends commands to the correct RPC modules
   - RPC modules do work
   - The repository keeps all the data

 In the future, this will allow for the different parts to be swapped in and out at will.
 For example, you may want the store to use SQL, CouchDB, FS/YAML, or whatever.
 Maybe even Google Calendar.
 And of course being able to swap around RPC modules will allow extended functionality.

+Likewise, you could just as easily swap out the TCP Stream transport or an HTTP Transport if desired.

 *((You know what I love?
 When I'm writing software and realize I could extract a damn nifty framework from it.))*